 The viability of Cat D-D as a fuel option for commercial operation will be experimentally assessed based on the confinement physics demonstrated with STARBLAZER.

 FOR RAPID MARKET CAPTURE

-Revenues will be generated through the mass production and sale of stellarator power units produced from Type One gigafactories fabricating a high fraction of pre-assembled components to expedite construction for a 2-year on-site install target.
+Revenues will be generated through the mass production and sale of stellarator power units produced from Type One Staryards strategically located in major markets to remove the high cost and time of transporting large components overseas.
+A blend of pre-assembled and in inventory components with just-in-time, rapid additive manufacturing will be employed to meet a 2-year plant installation and commissioning target.
 To participate in revenues from the sale of electricity (~$1.3 trillion per year addressable market), Power Purchase Agreements (PPA) will be secured with utilities and partner deployment firms specializing in Engineering, Procurement, Construction (EPC), as well as Operating and Maintenance (O&M).

 Approximately 300 quadrillion BTUs ("quads") of new energy are required by 2050 (US IEA) to meet demand, raising total global energy consumption to 911 quads.
 This translates to roughly $50 trillion in cumulative investments in generation over the same period.
 Carbon-based energy is projected to lose 11% of market share during this period but will still comprise a majority share of the energy mix at 69%.
 This amounts to 125 quads in new carbon-based energy generating 3.6 billion tonnes of additional CO2 per year in 2050.

 Type One will initially focus on intercepting new natural gas, coal, and diesel generating capacity in the 1 GWe and greater range and replacement of decommissioned plants for heat and electricity in the emerging markets of OECD Asia.
 This market represents: